psychicEgg/EDHM/Odyssey/README.md

 ---

+Recently, some users have reported Game Crashes on startup when the `NVIDIA App` is installed.
+In this situation, the following solutions may work:
+ 1. See `Smooth Motion` and `Nvidias Latency` Settings *(most common cause of the problem)*
+ 2. Disable Automatic Setting at the bottom of the Auto GPU Tuning Page
+ 3. Disable `NVIDIA Overlay`

+This is due to a compatibility issue between the `NVIDIA App` and [`3Dmigoto`](https://github.com/bo3b/3Dmigoto), two things beyond our control.

+---

 Some CMDRs have reported their PS or Xbox Controller doesn't work with the mod.

 This often occurs when `Steam Overlay` is activated and managing the Controller *(the mod is not compatible with `Steam Overlay`)*.